Kingsley Ehizibue

-Kingsley Osezele Ehizibue (born 25 May 1995) is a professional footballer who plays as a right back for Serie A club Udinese.
-Born in Germany and raised in the Netherlands, he represented the latter internationally at youth level.
+Kingsley Osezele Ehizibue (born 25 May 1995) is a professional footballer who plays as a right-back for club Genoa.
+Born in Germany, he played for the Netherlands at youth level and was called up to the Nigeria national team.

 Early years

-Ehizibue was born in Germany to Nigerian parents, but moved to the Netherlands at 2 years of age, growing up in Zwolle.
+Ehizibue was born in Germany to Nigerian parents, and moved to the Netherlands at age two, growing up in Zwolle.
 He started playing football at local amateur outfit CSV'28.

 Club career

 Ehizibue made his professional debut for PEC Zwolle on 29 October 2014 against HHC Hardenberg in a Dutch Cup game and made his Eredivisie debut on 13 December 2014 against Willem II.

-On 31 May 2019, it was announced that Ehizibue would be transferred to Bundesliga club 1.
-FC Köln, where he signed a four-year contract until 2023.
+On 31 May 2019, Bundesliga club 1.
+FC Köln announced the transfer of Ehizibue on a four-year contract until 2023.

-On 30 August 2022, Udinese Calcio announced that Ehizibue would join the club on a contract until 2026.
+On 30 August 2022, Serie A club Udinese announced the signing of Ehizibue on a contract until 2026.
+He scored his first goal for the club in a 1–0 away victory over Sampdoria on 22 January 2023.

+On 3 September 2026, fellow Serie A side Genoa announced the signing of Ehizibue.

 International career

-On 3 March 2020, Ehizibue was called up by the Nigerian national team head coach Gernot Rohr as part of the team players lined up for the fixture against the Sierra Leone national team.
+Ehizibue played once for the Netherlands national under-21 team in 2016.

+In 2016, Ehizibue was called up to the Nigeria national team by manager Gernot Rohr, but did not make an appearance.
+On 3 March 2020, he was called up ahead of the 2021 Africa Cup of Nations qualifying fixtures against Sierra Leone.
+Ehizibue's inability to hold dual nationality under Dutch law had prevented him from being considered for Nigeria, despite his stated desire to represent the country.